Capability of Programs

 - Cannot exceed 4k of stack usage.

-- Cannot exceed a BPF call depth of 64.
+- Cannot exceed a SBF call depth of 64.

-- Cannot exceed 4 levels of cross-program invocations.
+- Cannot exceed invoke stack height of 5 (4 levels of cross-program invocations).

 NOTE: Since the compute budget is consumed incrementally as the transaction executes, the total budget consumption will be a combination of the various costs of the operations it performs.